Frostfire-Blazeice/WHSTechNotes/journal.md

 They say that it is a funny number.
 But all in all, its just a number.
 So six seven is now funny?

+# October 6th, 2025
+I believe that AI shold still be banned.
+I believe that games should be banned too.
+Math games included.
+Phones shold be unbanned.
+This is what I believe.